 The long-term effects of meth use can be far more dire.
 Meth use can lead to considerable losses in overall bone density and bone health.
-Given that meth users have both a heightened sense of pleasure and dramatically lowered inhibitions, meth use is frequently associated with promiscuous behavior.
+Given that meth users have both a heightened sense of pleasure and dramatically lowered inhibitions, meth use often goes hand-in-hand with promiscuous behavior.
 This leaves users at an elevated risk of contracting sexually transmitted disease.

 Treating Meth Addiction

-Inpatient meth addiction treatment is designed to alleviate the intense feelings of distress that people experience as their brains and bodies relearn how to function without this drug.
+Inpatient meth addiction treatment alleviates the intense feelings of distress that people experience as their brains and bodies relearn how to function without this drug.
 Inpatient programs additionally remove meth users from toxic environments and harmful relationships so that they can focus entirely on getting well.